rutuja2197/rutuja-dataviz-portfolio/final-project-part-two.md

 ### Data visualizations:
 - Feedback on the two visualizations-
-  - A pie chart showing market share distribution among industries for Dark Patterns.
+  - A pie chart showing market share distribution of Dark Patterns among different industries.
-  - A bar graph that compares online shopping trends across different sectors.
+  - A bar graph illustrating the prevalence of different dark patterns observed in e-commerce, comparing their occurrence percentages/occurences.
 - Do these visualizations feel appropriate for the data, or would the users prefer alternative visualizations for better clarity or engagement?

 ### Scrollmation and Interactive Elements